samb90/DeveloperConsoleChallenge/README.md

 Download the app.js file

 ## Usage
-Open app.js and add questions to the 'questions' array.
+Edit app.js and add questions to the 'questions' array using the format below:

 ```js
 questions = [